 A Keogh plan is a tax-deferred retirement savings plan that allows self-employed individuals and small business owners to save for retirement.
 It is named after the legislation that created the Pension Reform Act of 1962, which Congressman Eugene Keogh introduced.

-The Keogh plan offers several benefits over traditional retirement savings plans, including higher contribution limits and more flexibility in terms of investment options.
-Additionally, contributions to a Keogh plan are tax-deductible, and the plan’s earnings grow on a tax-deferred basis.
+The Keogh plan offers several benefits over traditional retirement savings plans, including higher contribution limits and more flexibility in investment options.
+Additionally, contributions to a Keogh plan are tax-deductible, and the plan’s earnings grow tax-deferred.
 This means that taxes are only owed on the money when it is withdrawn during retirement.

 Types of Keogh Plans